Codecademy/docs/content/javascript/concepts/storage/storage.md

 A **`Storage`** object allows the addition, modification and deletion of stored key/value pairs.
 The keys and values stored are always UTF-16 strings.
 Integer keys are converted to strings.
 The session storage for a domain is called from an object named `sessionStorage`.
 Local storage is stored in an object called `localStorage`.

-The differnce between the two Storage objects is as follows:
+The difference between the two Storage objects is as follows:

 - `localStorage`: Data is saved for the Document's origin, and persists across browser sessions.
 The data has no expiration date.
 - `sessionStorage`: Data is saved for the Document's origin, but persists only for the duration of the browser session.